05 September 2014

 by Debi Metcalfe

-The horse world has lost one of our own, one who was lifelong horse enthusiast.
+The horse world has lost one of our own, one who was a lifelong horse enthusiast.

 It is because of our work with horses through Stolen Horse International and Sandy's in the Wooden Horse business that I was able to meet Sandy and Frankie many years ago at a horse expo.
 We became friends instantly.